darold/pgbadger/README.md

     --dump-all-queries     : dump all queries found in the log file replacing bind parameters are included in the queries at their respective placeholders position.
+    --keep-comments        : do not remove comments from normalized queries.
+It can be useful if you want to distinguish between same normalized queries.

 pgBadger is able to parse a remote log file using a passwordless ssh connection.
 Use the -r or --remote-host to set the host ip address or hostname.
 There's also